Advancing Racial Justice in Our Communities: Organizing Together for Racial Justice

 - Complete the post-test and evaluation quiz

-- Pay for the course: The cost of the lecture with CEU is $20.
+- Pay for the course: The cost of the lecture with CE is $20.
 Payment may be submitted before or after listening to the lecture.
-The lecture is open to all licensed social work practitioners and is worth 2 Continuing Education Contact Hours.
+The lecture is open to all licensed social work practitioners and is worth 2 Continuing Education Clock Hours.
+Please use your computer, (not a phone), to pay.
 Click here to pay for this course.

-Pending a passing test score and payment in full, a CEU certificate will be e-mailed to you within 7 to 10 business days.
+Pending a passing test score and payment in full, a CE certificate will be e-mailed to you within 7 to 10 business days.

 If you pay for this course before completing it, you will have up to 60 days after payment to complete this course.
 After that, no refunds will be issued.